V-Blaze/Leaderboard/README.md

 - NPM

+- Lighthouse (An open-source, automated tool for improving the quality of web pages.
+It has audits for performance, accessibility, progressive web apps, SEO and more).

+- Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).

+- Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).

+### Linter Tests

+- `npx hint .`
+- `npx stylelint "**/*.{css,scss}"`
+- `npx eslint .`

 ### Prerequisites

 - Have a local version control like Git.
 Which is a open source distributed version control system designed for source code management